ckeditor/ckeditor4-releases/README.npm.md

-This package contains the official release of [CKEditor](http://ckeditor.com/) standrad-all version (learn more about [release versions](https://github.com/ckeditor/ckeditor-releases#releases-code)).
+This package contains the official release of [CKEditor](http://ckeditor.com/) standard-all version (learn more about [release versions](https://github.com/ckeditor/ckeditor-releases#releases-code)).
 You can also test CKEditor on our [official demo page](http://ckeditor.com/demo).

 # Installation
 To install CKEditor, follow the standard npm installation process.
 You can use: